znibsss/Harmful-Gas/README.md

-# Break A Bone

-This mod randomly mutates your body every few minutes, and allows you to toggle them at will.
+# Harmful Gas

+This mod adds gases to your Minecraft world; some of whom may seek and destroy you.

 # Installing

 - Install Fabric from [their website](http://fabricmc.net/).

 - Place the mod under `%AppData%`, `.minecraft/mods`.

-# Using

-`C` opens the body part selector.